guodah/SimpleSQL/README.md

 **March 15, 2018**: Added Java code for the evaluate methods in Expression and subclasses (BooleanBinaryExpression, LiteralValue, LongValue, DoubleValue, StringValue and NulValue.

-**March 20, 2018**: Added a resolver to check if 1) columns all exist and 2) expressions have mismatched types. (not much tested)
+**March 20, 2018**: Added a resolver to check if 1) columns all exist and 2) expressions have mismatched types. (not much testing performed)

 **March 22, 2018**: Added iterators for project, filter and CSV scan.
-Right now, the code can compile, resolve, and execute a very simple SQL query (single table and no subqueries).
+Right now, the code can compile, resolve, and execute a very simple SQL query (single table and no subqueries). (not much testing performed)